The Must-do Activities in Marlborough!

 5. Visit the Pelorus Bridge Scenic Reserve

 That’s right, it’s not just about the coast in Marlborough!
 The Pelorus Bridge Scenic Reserve is located on the Pelorus River, a clear-water river lined with majestic rock faces.
 The area is so stunning that it appeared in the barrel scene in The Hobbit movies.
 Either make use of the walks, the campground or go kayaking with Pelorus Eco Adventures to really explore this beautiful area.
-For more information on the walks, check out Marlborough Guide for Backpackers.
+Find out more about Pelorus Eco Adventures on Viator and Tripadvisor.

 If winding gravel roads don’t scare you, then you are in for a treat with the French Pass Road!
 Starting from Okiwi Bay, the road takes you through a tract of native forest before emerging with open views across the French Pass Peninsula and out to D’Urville Island.
 Short walks along the way take you to viewpoints overlooking some whirlpools, as well as some quiet hidden beaches.
 For more information, check out French Pass and D’Urville Island – Guide for Backpackers.